 The status power-on light is mounted internally for waterproofing.
 It illuminates through the acrylic plastic housing to lets you know when the feeder is receiving power and also serves as a power status/testing device.
 IT SHOULD NOT BE ON UNLESS THE REMOTE TIMER IS ON MANUALLY OR AUTOMATICALLY!
 This light should be off most of the time.

-The picture above at the right side shows the "volume" adjustment screw which controls the aperture (opening) between the flexible gate and the roller.
-It should be adjusted so the gap between the roller and the gate is about or slightly less than the thickest part of the food you are using (not length), so it does not drop through.
-Please keep in mind that portion accuracy is directly dependent on the size and type of food.
+Please keep in mind that portion accuracy is directly dependent on the size and type of food used.
 Generally, the smaller and more uniformly shaped the food is, like pellets, the more accurate the portions will be.
-The feeder has been tested many times with our recommended kibble type as disclosed online using 1/4" spherical type kibbles.
+The feeder has been tested many times with recommended kibble type as disclosed online using 1/4" spherical type kibbles.
 With recommended kibbles, the feeder is guaranteed to produce portion accuracy within 0.1 to 0.2 oz.
 Many different other types of kibbles will work just fine up to even 1/2" diameter if portion accuracy is not of utmost importance.
-Oddly shaped kibbles which do not stack together well in the feeder will of course not produce portion accuracy as well as spherical ones.
+Oddly shaped kibbles which do not stack closely together well in the feeder will of course not produce portion accuracy as well as spherical ones.
 If portion accuracy must be exact, you should use a feeder with pre-filled compartments.